Techniques of Pilonidal Sinus - Operation explained in an easy to understand way

 The Pilonidal Sinus is a harmless disease.
-Many problems arise only as a result of extensive operations and failure to provide follow-up treatment.
-Numerous surgical procedures and medical opinions cause confusion.
-Our overview of the various surgical techniques provides you with all the facts you need to make a good decision.
+Many problems arise only as a result of extensive operations and neglect of follow-up treatment.

 Pilonidal Sinus Operations